Campus Life Objectives

 Sunday: 1 p.m. – 12 a.m.

-The use of tobacco in all its forms (including e-cigarettes), in keeping with federal, state, and local laws, is not permitted on the Bethany Lutheran College campus except where stated in the following paragraph.
+The use of tobacco in all its forms (including e-cigarettes and vaping devices), in keeping with federal, state, and local laws, is not permitted on the Bethany Lutheran College campus except where stated in the following paragraph.
 The “campus” is defined as all property owned by Bethany, both inside of buildings and outside in common areas, as identified on the campus map.

-Tobacco products (including e-cigarettes) may be used within 10 feet of the posted/designated smoking area/signs, on city-owned property adjacent to Bethany, and in personal vehicles parked in accordance with Bethany’s parking regulations.
+Tobacco products (including e-cigarettes and vaping devices) may be used within 10 feet of the posted/designated smoking area/signs, on city-owned property adjacent to Bethany, and in personal vehicles parked in accordance with Bethany’s parking regulations.
 Anyone using tobacco products in designated areas is asked to dispose of cigarette butts and other trash in the receptacles provided.

 For anyone seeking personal counseling, Bethany Lutheran College has partnered with WLCFS – Christian Family Solutions, which maintains an on-campus counseling center with daily office hours.
 For more information, see the Personal Counseling Services page.